Interpretable ML for High-Frequency Execution: Introduction

-In \cite{maglaras2022deep}, the authors pointed out the fact that using real limit orders for fill probability computation brings a selection bias to the analysis, which finds its nature in the heterogeneity of information contained in the order flow.
+In \cite{maglaras2022deep}, the authors point out the fact that using real limit orders for fill probability computation brings a selection bias to the analysis, which finds its nature in the heterogeneity of information contained in the order flow.
 Since limit orders are posted by both informed and uninformed traders with various strategies and time scales, the analysis of such orders cannot be used for the purpose of fill probability computation of an uninformed agent with a specific horizon.
-The problem is that in practice, the insertion of a limit order impacts the order book and consequently the price process itself, see \cite{weber2005order}, \cite{hautsch2012market}, \cite{bacry2016estimation}, \cite{said2017market}, \cite{brogaard2019price} for both empirical studies and price impact models.
+The problem is that in practice, the insertion of a limit order impacts the order book and consequently the price process itself, \textit{e.g.} see \citet{weber2005order, hautsch2012market, bacry2016estimation, said2017market, brogaard2019price}.
 Last but not least, the posted size affects market depth and order flow imbalances and thus the execution probability itself.
-This assertion is even more true in high frequency perspectives, and the classical first passage time method fails at capturing these stylized facts as the main hypothesis is the absence of impact of posted limit orders.
-Following the findings of \cite{lo2002econometric} and the above reasoning, we decide to favor market impact adjusted fill probabilities, \textit{i.e.} real order flow fill probabilities over selection bias correction.\\
+This is even more true in high frequency trading, and the classical first passage time method fails at capturing these stylized facts as the main hypothesis is the absence of impact of posted limit orders.
+Following the findings of \cite{lo2002econometric} and the above reasoning, we decide to favor market impact adjusted fill probabilities, \textit{i.e.} real order flow fill probabilities over the removal of selection bias.

-Optimal limit order placement tactics are studied in various frameworks \cite{cont2017optimal}, \cite{laruelle2013optimal}, \cite{bayraktar2014liquidation}, \cite{markov2014design}, \cite{cartea2015optimal}, \cite{avellaneda2008high}, \cite{wald2005optimal}.
+Optimal limit order placement tactics are studied in various frameworks \citep{wald2005optimal, avellaneda2008high, laruelle2013optimal, bayraktar2014liquidation, markov2014design, cartea2015optimal, cont2017optimal}.
 The LOB dynamics are often characterized with an execution intensity that is a decreasing function of the distance.
-An univariate representation of the execution probability is certainly unrealistic and restrictive, but it still provides enough information to develop optimal order placement algorithms.
+An univariate representation of the execution probability is certainly unrealistic and restrictive, but it still provides enough information to develop order placement algorithms.
 In \cite{lehalle2017limit}, the authors build a stochastic control framework and study the impact of adverse selection risk and latency on optimal order placement algorithms.
-Work has also been done to tackle the queue position valuation problem \cite{moallemi2016model}, \cite{donnelly2018optimal}.\\
+Work has also been done to tackle the queue position valuation problem, see \citet{moallemi2016model, donnelly2018optimal}.